-A custom bot is an application that is a non-human user on your team.
-Slack team members can interact with it just like they do with each other.
-It requires a human user to set up like any other Slack team integration.
-When that human user is deactivated, the custom bot should likewise go away and no longer have access to the team and its content.
+A custom bot is an application that is a non-human user on your workspaces.
+Members can interact with it just like they do with each other.
+It requires a human user to set up like any other Slack workspace integration.
+When that human user is deactivated, the custom bot should likewise go away and no longer have access to the workspace and its content.
 We received a bug report that led us to believe that this was not happening in all cases as it should have.
-When we audited our systems for similar activity, we found that some custom bots on other teams remained enabled when they should not have been.
+When we audited our systems for similar activity, we found that some custom bots on other workspaces remained enabled when they should not have been.

-Approximately 0.05% of Slack teams were identified as having a custom bot enabled that was associated with a deactivated user.
-Those custom bots have been disabled and affected teams have been notified.
+Approximately 0.05% of Slack workspaces were identified as having a custom bot enabled that was associated with a deactivated user.
+Those custom bots have been disabled and affected workspaces have been notified.

-How long did you know about this issue before you notified affected teams?
+How long did you know about this issue before you notified affected workspaces?